GennadiiIakovlev/gennadiiiakovlev.github.io/publications.md

 *4-week intensive seminar*
 [Syllabus](../assets/pdf/llm-syllabus.pdf){:target="_blank"}

+**Course description**
-**Course description.** Recent breakthroughs in NLP and the public release of powerful LLMs such as GPT-4 opened fresh avenues for automated text analysis in political science.
+Recent breakthroughs in NLP and the public release of powerful LLMs such as GPT-4 opened fresh avenues for automated text analysis in political science.
 Over four weeks we cover theory, hands-on applications, and ethical considerations, equipping students to design their own LLM-driven projects.

+**Learning outcomes**
-**Learning outcomes.** By the end of the course students will be able to:
+By the end of the course students will be able to:
 1. Explain the architecture of modern LLMs and key NLP concepts.
 2. Distinguish major LLM techniques relevant to political text (classification, sentiment, topic modelling, entity recognition).
 3. Apply LLM tools to real-world corpora such as speeches or social-media posts.